myodevops/LaravelBabelKit/README.md

 #### List of all commands of the extension

 ##### `LEL: Generate`
-Scan your project and generate/update language files in the lang/ directory, after prompting the list of the languages the list of languages ​​you want to generate localization for (e.g., "en,fr,es").
+Scan your project and generate/update language files in the lang directory of the project, after prompting the list of the languages the list of languages ​​you want to generate localization for (e.g., "en,fr,es").
+The labels in the generated localization .json files are sorted alphabetically.

 ##### `LEL: Clear cache`
 The extension uses a cache to ignore PHP source files that have already been scanned and remain unchanged, ensuring faster localization updates.
 This command clears the cache, allowing you to rescan all files.

+##### `LEL: Sync labels`
+Synchronizes all localization files by ensuring they contain the exact same set of keys, aligned in the same alphabetical order.
+Missing keys in any language file are automatically added with empty values.
+This makes translation management easier and keeps all localization files structurally consistent.
+This command is especially useful when adding a new language to your project, as it generates a complete translation file with all the necessary keys ready to be filled.

 ### Configuration